 Site Management Tools landing and enhanced pages replace the landing and enhanced pages available in the content delivery system.

 The theme customizer feature lets you make style changes to predefined elements.
 For example, you might change the size or style of heading fonts, the background color, or the color of links.
-The elements available for customization must be defined in the theme that is deployed to your site.
+Define the elements available for customization in the deployed them.
 These customizable elements are defined by the theme developer.

 Customizable elements can be defined as skins, which are groups of elements designed to let you quickly change the look of your site by applying the skin.
 A theme can have multiple skins or no skins at all.
 Skins are not required for defining customizable elements.

-The theme customizer is available in SMT only when your site is using SCS or a supported version of SuiteCommerce and when the theme deployed to your site contains customizable elements.
+The theme customizer is available in SMT only when the deployed theme contains customizable elements.
 See Theme Customizer.